 I am alone when he tells me to go to college “to meet people” since my main role will be wife and mother, that there’s little point in pursuing a serious career, like his.

-…When he is appalled that I don’t know how to make mash potatoes from scratch, even though he doesn’t, because that is something that I will need to know in life.
+…When he is outraged that I haven’t learned how to make mash potatoes from scratch, and when I ask if he does, and his response is that it’s something I need to know how to do, not him.

 I am alone when I never hear my mother say No to him about anything.